getodk/docs/contributing.rst

   > Useful for quotes from email and
   > for literate programming.

 A paragraph containing only two colons indicates that the following indented or quoted text is a literal block.
-This will be represented in the
+This will be displayed in the output with a monospace font.

 ::